MEDIABLOCKAI/docs/the-MBC-chain/getting-started/run-your-own-validator.md

 The following instructions expect the folder `config` inside the current working directory.
 Adjust them if you prefer a different location.

-Inside a directory for the keys with another sub-directory for the Crypto Media NetworkNetwork chain is used by _Parity_.
+Inside a directory for the keys with another sub-directory for the Media Block NetworkNetwork chain is used by _Parity_.

 Your key-file has to be placed there.